fasten-project/fasten/analyzer/README.md

 </p>
 <br/>

 A collection of FASTEN-specific plugins with an ability to be loaded by and run on the [FASTEN server](https://github.com/fasten-project/fasten/tree/master/server).
+Most of the plugins are also capable of running as standalone applications.
+Take a look at README of respective plugins to learn more.

-## Modules
+## Plugins
-The following plugins are currently available:

 #### Graph plugin
+Description goes here

 #### OPAL plugin
+Description goes here

 #### Metadata plugin
+Description goes here

 #### POM analyzer
+Description goes here

 #### Repo Cloner
+Description goes here

 ## Join the community